 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Treasury Collection Premier edition dolls are mass-produced dolls and when the company make a single doll they can produce up to 5000 of each doll.
 In cases like this it makes it hard to know the nameof each doll the company makes.
 I have searched these different websites over the years and they don't list all the dolls they have created.
-The only way to find out more about the doll is to search online and hope to find the doll listed on eBay or another site.

 As for selling one of these dolls the prices range from $5 to $25.
 The lower end prices is normally what a person sells the dolls for.